SundaySky/cost-anomaly-detector/README.md

 * *By AWS Service*: such as ec2, s3, lambda, etc..
 * *By AWS Operation*: such as RunInstances, LoadBalancing, PutObject, GetObject, etc..
 * *By AWS Region*: such as us-east-1, eu-west-2, etc...
-* *By Resource Tags*: user given tags, smart usage of tags will enable you to get exceptional value!
+* *By Resource Tags*: user given tags.
+Smart usage of tags will enable you to get exceptional value!

 ##### Write your own queries
+The queries are written in easily readable yaml format.
+We already added a few example queries to the example CAD_conf.yml file.
+Example queries:
 ```yaml
 queries:
   ec2: